 Further updates will be provided later in 2021.

-WDCs will set standards, develop qualifications and help shape the curriculum of vocational education.
-They will also take on responsibility for external moderation and endorsing consent to assess for unit standards within their coverage areas.
+The WDCs are also taking on responsibility for running national external moderation and endorsing consent to assess applications for unit standards within their coverage areas.

 Providers will develop a programme of study/learning to meet the requirements of each qualification.